public-square/rag_n_chat/django/setup.md

 # Setup Process
 The repository does not contain the execution environment - the steps below will set one up.

+Note that these steps should be executed in the `django` directory.
+Once the project is finalized, that will change.

 ## 1. System Python
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa